 Ocean Cove Lodge Bar & Grill, Jenner

-An intimate Cliffside retreat with 16 rooms nestled around a hot tub and picturesque gardens, the lodge is just minutes from State Parks, sandy beaches, ancient redwood forests and glittering blue ocean coves.
+An intimate Cliffside retreat with 16 rooms nestled around a hot tub and picturesque gardens, the lodge is just minutes from state parks, sandy beaches, ancient redwood forests and glittering blue ocean coves.
 Tip: the upstairs rooms have private sun decks, Jacuzzi tubs, and spectacular ocean views.
-The rest of the place is rustic but charming, and updated with 32” HDTV including Direct TV and HBO, oak furnishings and original artwork, mini-refrigerators and microwave.
+The rest of the place is rustic but charming, and updated with 32” HDTV including Direct TV and HBO, oak furnishings and original artwork, mini-refrigerators, and microwaves.

 23255 Coast Highway 1, Jenner, 707-847-3158